vikchaudhary/guides/securing-an-apache-server.md

 toc_sticky: true
 ---

+Securing your web server on Apache is essential to protect your website and server from potential attacks.
+In this article, we will cover the following topics:

+1. Discovering server intrusions
+2. Automatically detecting intrusions
+3. Blocking bad actors

 # Discovering server intrusions by bad actors

 The goal of this section is verifying whether your servers have been hacked.
 We will cover: